mooeypoo/SolarPlayground/README.md

 ### A Web-Based, Open-Source, Extendible Platform for Creating Custom Solar System Simulations
 #### By Moriel Schottlender

 This project is created as a graduate project.
+It is still being built, and is definitely **not ready for use yet**.

+Feel free to make suggestions by [posting them in an issue](https://github.com/mooeypoo/SolarPlayground/issues).

 ### Introduction